AUT-W vs GR-W Dream11 Team Hints, Germany Tour of Austria 2020

 AUT-W vs GR-W My Dream11 Team

-Andrea-Mae Zepeda (captain), Anuradha Doddaballapur (vice-captain), Anne Bierwisch, Sharanya Sadarangani, Janet Ronalds, Harjivan Bhullar, Valentina Avdylaj, Ayse Atis, Sylvia Kailath, Christina Gough, Emma Bargna
+Christina Gough (captain), Andrea-Mae Zepeda (vice-captain), Sylvia Kailath, Sharanya Sadarangani, Janet Ronalds, Rezarta Avdylaj, Asmita Kohli, Milena Beresford, Priya Sabu, Anuradha Doddaballapur, Emma Bargna

 AUT-W vs GR-W Squads